matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ![Formula for variance](/Course-Content/Images/Equations/variance.png)

 The variance can be calculated for the grades example in R by `sum((grades - mean(grades)) ^ 2)/(length(grades) - 1)`.
-R has a built-in function for calculating the variance that performes exactly these calculations, `var()`:
+R has a built-in function for calculating the variance that performs exactly these calculations, `var()`:

 ```R
 var(grades)
 [1] 28.02597
 ```

 The variance gives us a sense of the variability in the data.
 The higher the variance, the more likely individual observations are to deviate from the mean and the wider the spread and distribution of the data.
-The smaller the variance, the more likely individual observations are to be clustered very close to center.
+The smaller the variance, the more likely individual observations are to be clustered near the center.
 Variance is used in many statistical techniques, so it is recommended that you review this section until you understand it intuitively.

 #### Standard Deviation